-Dr Carol Ann Dixon is an education consultant and academic researcher with interests in African and Caribbean diaspora histories, cultural geography, museology and contemporary visual art.
+Dr Carol Ann Dixon is an education consultant and academic researcher with interests in African and Caribbean diaspora histories, cultural geography, museology, exhibition curation and contemporary visual arts.
 Throughout a successful career as an educator, spanning more than 20 years, she has designed and developed a number of heritage projects, exhibitions and event programmes for UK-based culture sector institutions and education charities, and has also published a variety of creative teaching and learning resources for use in schools, museums, art galleries and other formal and informal educational settings.

 Carol’s PhD thesis, completed in 2016, examined the ‘othering’ of Africa and its diasporas in Western museum practices.
 Case study research and fieldwork undertaken in archives and exhibition spaces throughout France, Germany and the UK over a period of four years (2013-16) enabled her to complete in-depth visual analysis of objects and exhibits in collections of ethnography, as well as critique the aesthetics and cultural politics of artworks and assemblages displayed in museums of modern and contemporary fine art.
 She has published several essays, journal articles, exhibition reviews and commentary pieces addressing these themes and interests in periodicals including Race & Class, Museums Journal, Transfers: Interdisciplinary Journal of Mobility Studies, Geography (The Journal of the Geographical Association, UK) and CAA.Reviews.

 Additional details about current and recently completed education projects are also available online at the following links:

-- Making Freedom – an exhibition project developed by the education charity Windrush Foundation in 2013 to commemorate 175 years since emancipation from enslavement for Africans in the anglophone Caribbean (on 1st August 1838).
+- Making Freedom – an exhibition project developed in 2013 by the London-based education charity Windrush Foundation to commemorate 175 years since emancipation from enslavement for Africans in the anglophone Caribbean (on 1st August 1838).
 Carol’s 90-page Education Pack for this project can be freely downloaded from the “Resources” page on the Making Freedom website at http://makingfreedom.co.uk/